jayalmaraz/jay-almaraz.github.io/external/campfire-rebranding-faqs-for-managers.md

 A: No.

 While your team might notice some changes to the way that the newly named Volaby web app looks, nothing is required on their part to continue using Volaby as they always have.
-Volunteers will still be able to access Volaby through the Campfire URL, but we will encourage them to start using our new URL.
+Volunteers will still be able to access Volaby through the Volaby URL, but we will encourage them to start using our new URL.

-## Q: Will we have to update all of the places that we link to Campfire?
+## Q: Will we have to update all of the places that we link to Volaby?

 A: Not immediately.

 All of your existing links will seamlessly redirect to the Volaby URL.
 These might be links to apply, sign in, or any permanent links that you use amongst your teams to direct to certain programs, activities, etc. We will support this redirect for at least another year, and indefinitely after that.

-## Q: Should I update any of my documents or website pages that reference Campfire?
+## Q: Should I update any of my documents or website pages that reference Volaby?

 A: Yes, if it's convenient.

-Once we launch on Monday, 26 October, then all traces of Campfire will disappear from our end.
+Once we launch on Monday, 26 October, then all traces of Volaby will disappear from our end.
 Although the functionality will remain identical, Volaby will be what the volunteer sees.
-If your volunteers see Campfire in one place but Volaby in another it could cause confusion of uncertainty, particular in new applicants.
-If you have any key documentation or posts that talk about Campfire it's best that you update these to refer to Volaby; especially if it's content that you expect your volunteers to view.
+If your volunteers see Volaby in one place but Volaby in another it could cause confusion of uncertainty, particular in new applicants.
+If you have any key documentation or posts that talk about Volaby it's best that you update these to refer to Volaby; especially if it's content that you expect your volunteers to view.

 ## Q: Is your website changing too?